-Our Board held a total of ten meetings and acted by written consent four times during the calendar year ended December 31, 2008.
-Mr. O'Brien attended nine out of the ten Board meetings; otherwise, every director has attended every Board meeting and the meetings of all committees to which he is a member.
+Our Board held a total of seven meeting the calendar year ended December 31, 2009.
+Every director has attended every Board meeting and the meetings of all committees to which he is a member.
 Since June 29, 2007, our Board had a standing audit committee, compensation committee and nominating and corporate governance committee.
-Our audit committee charter, compensation committee charter, and nominating and corporate governance committee charter, each as adopted by the Board, are posted on our website at www.virnetx.com in the "Corporate Governance" link under the "Investors" tab.
+Our audit committee charter, compensation committee charter, and nominating and corporate governance committee charter, each as adopted by the Board, are posted on our website at www.virnetx.com in the "Corporate Governance" link under the "Investors" tab

 We encourage, but do not require, our Board members to attend our annual meetings of stockholders.
+We expect all Board members to be present at our 2010 Annual Meeting.